Targeting students from disadvantaged ethnic backgrounds

 What is happening now?

-Taking a mixed methods approach, the team will:
+Taking a mixed methods approach, the team is:

-- conduct a sector wide survey to collate evidence of, and analyse, existing practice in activities that target disadvantaged and under-represented ethnic groups (including those not included within the BME label)
+- conducting a sector wide survey to collate evidence of, and analyse, existing practice in activities that target disadvantaged and under-represented ethnic groups (including those not included within the BME label)

-- collect and analyse a series of eight institutional case studies from across the student lifecycle, looking at access, retention, attainment and progression to further study or employment
+- collecting and analysing a series of eight institutional case studies from across the student lifecycle, looking at access, retention, attainment and progression to further study or employment

-- carry out an online exercise to understand how staff from a range of institutions rank the different challenges involved in targeting work in this area
+- carrying out an online exercise to understand how staff from a range of institutions rank the different challenges involved in targeting work in this area

-- hold a one day Summit event to present draft findings, gather further evidence through workshops and gain feedback from BME students.
+- holding a one day Summit event to present draft findings, gather further evidence through workshops and gain feedback from BME students.

 Professor Jacqueline Stevenson, Associate and Principal Fellow, Higher Education Academy, and Head of Research, Sheffield Institute of Education, Sheffield Hallam University